 As well as reading, writing has been a passion of mine for as long as I can remember.
 I love to create characters and stories and see where my imagination takes them.
 When I was in high school I wrote a series of short stories that featured me and my closest friends fighting crime and then meeting for dinner at our favourite restaurant afterwards.

 The journalism thing never really panned out so I took my skills from J-school and went into marketing and communications instead.
-Along the way I married my high school sweetheart (awww…) and we started to built a life together.
+Along the way I married my high school sweetheart (that’s us over there –> aren’t we cute?) and we started to built a life together.

 Then in 2015, my oldest daughter and I did NaNoWriMo together.
 I pulled out that shelved manuscript and with her encouragement, managed to add 51,000 words to it in one month.
 She did 1,500 (by hand!) at just nine years old.